martell/m1n1/proxyclient/m1n1/ane/README.md

 \* two pmu ranges.
 0x23b700000+0x18000 & 0x23b724000+0x4000.

+### Specs

+Each board (1 <= M <= 4) can have 8 or 16 (N) neural engines [2].
+Each of the N neural engines have 256 MADD circuits (X = 256) [2].
+This value seems constant.
+For device with 1 board (M = 1), it can have 8 neural engines which provides ``1*8*256 = 2048`` operations in each processing cycle [2].
+For a device with two neural processor circuits (M = 2), with sixteen neural engines (N = 16), it can provide up to ``2*16*256 = 8192`` operations in each processing cycle [2].
+The first is true for T8103.
+Specs are unclear for the others (TODO).

 ### Multi-ANEs ??

-I only have a T8103 in front of me so I'm not 100% on this, but regarding the multi-processor ane\*'s, my understanding is that:
+I only have a measly T8103 in front of me so I'm not 100% on this, but regarding the multi-processor ane[0-3]'s, my understanding is that:

-1) each device is an indepedent instance
+1) each processor is an indepedent instance
 2) there's very minimal binary diffs in firmware
 3) .. without a central communication / sync mechanism
 4) T600X's don't leverge the multi-ane's

 My guess is that apple copy-pasted the processors and realized concurrency was too hard / unecessary post-prod.
-Backing this is the patent, titled "*Scalable* Neural Network Processing Engine", which says, "in some embodiments... multiple activated neural processor circuits perform ... in parallel" [2]; immediately the next sentence discusses "deactivated" processors for "power saving" mode [2].
+Backing this is the patent introducing the architecture:
+"in some embodiments... multiple activated neural processor circuits perform ... in parallel" [2]; Immediately the next sentence discusses "deactivated" processors for "power saving" mode [2].
-Nothing more about multi-engines.
 Hmmm.
 AFAIK the MMIO ranges (described below) hold true for the other boards, so would be interesting to see if the idle silicons can be resuscitated...

-### Specs

-Each board (1 <= M <= 4) can have 8 or 16 (N) neural engines [2].
-Each of the N engines have 256 MADD circuits (X = 256) [2].
-This value seems constant.
-For device with 1 board (M = 1), it can have 8 neural engines which provides 1\*8\*256 (2,048) operations in each processing cycle [2].
-For a device with two neural processor circuits (M = 2), with sixteen neural engines (N = 16), it can provide up to 2\*16\*256 (8,192) operations in each processing cycle [2].
-The first is true for T8103.
-Specs are unclear for the others (TODO).

-The MAC operates fixed INT8 or FP16 [2].
-The same patent claims that each MAC has a
-*32-bit* accumulator (??) for intermediate buffers,
-specifically to serve as an "accumulated value for an addition operation with the multiplied value of a subsequent (e.g., next) processing cycle" [2].
-The relation to L2 (see L2 section) is not really understood, and where the 32 would come from then.

-IRQs (see "execution" later) are synced to a 24Hz clock.

 ## MMIO Map